 About Giorgio Candeloro

-As Principal Associate since 2015 and Head of the Italian Energy Practice in 2019, Giorgio regularly advises on Italian and EU competition law, including investigations on abuses of dominance and agreements/concerted practices, multi-jurisdictional merger control, regulated industries and leniency applications, representing clients before national administrative and civil (follow-on antitrust damage actions) courts as well as the EU Court of Justice.
+As Head of the Italian Energy Practice in 2019, Giorgio regularly advises on Italian and EU competition law, including investigations on abuses of dominance and agreements/concerted practices, multi-jurisdictional merger control, regulated industries and leniency applications, representing clients before national administrative and civil (follow-on antitrust damage actions) courts as well as the EU Court of Justice.

 Over the last 10 years in the law firm he has developed a wide range of experience in antitrust cases, being involved in a number of competition and regulatory issues - with an extensive knowledge of the energy sector - both at national and international level, on an extremely high number of industry sectors (energy, banking, insurance, infrastructures, logistics, pharmaceuticals, automotive, industrials, consumer goods and retail).